 1. Frenchmen Street

-If you’re looking for a more local take on the New Orleans experience, skip the touristy French Quarter and head over to Frenchmen Street.
-This hip local hot spot spans four blocks filled with clubs, galleries, restaurants and live music venues.
+For a more local take on the New Orleans experience, skip the touristy spots and head over to Frenchmen Street, also known as the “local’s Bourbon Street.”
+This hip hotspot spans four blocks filled with clubs, galleries, restaurants, and live music venues.

 3. National World War II Museum

 This museum appeals to more than just history buffs.
 Its educational and emotional exhibits, films, and war artifacts will interest anyone in the role that New Orleans played in WWII efforts.

 The Garden District of New Orleans is right out of a southern-charm fairytale.
 Exploring the shaded streets and historic mansions is an affordable – and peaceful – way to spend an afternoon.
 You’ll see some of the most gorgeous and well-preserved homes in New Orleans, including the renowned Wedding Cake House located at 5809 St. Charles Avenue.

 When you’re done with the walking tour, fuel up on some of the best restaurants in the district, like Joey K’s where you can get mouthwatering Creole, or Slim Goodies Diner for all your NOLA breakfast favorites.

 Indulge your curiosities on a guided tour of New Orleans’s famous burial grounds — some of which are said to be haunted!

 Wander through the city’s cemeteries and explore the above-ground tombs that create “cities of the dead.”
 A few New Orleans cemeteries even have famous connections.
 For example, St. Louis Cemetery No. 1 is where Marie Laveau, the city’s “voodoo queen” rests, and Lafayette Cemetery No. 1 was featured in movies like “Double Jeopardy” and “Interview with a Vampire.”